physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

 b.
 Boost C++ libaries, Version 1.39.0: http://www.boost.org/users/download/

-Specifically the following libraries are needed, although installing the entire suite is recommended:
+Specifically the following Boost libraries are required:

 	     Serialization
 	     Thread
 	     Filesystem
 	     System

-After these have been installed, MOOSE can be built with support for GLcell by supplying the command-line parameter 'USE_OSG=1', as in:
+After these have been installed, MOOSE can be built with support for GLcell and GLview by supplying the command-line parameter 'USE_OSG=1', as in:

 > make clean
 > make USE_OSG=1